BigPolarBear1/factorization/README.md

 I guess that chapter VII sufficiently explains the link to number field sieve.
 I'll go ahead and start implementing the final algorithm in code.
 I tried to find a numerical example by hand by it's too hard.
 I need atleast some code thats going to calculate quadratic and linear coefficients for a factor base.
 I'm working hard now to finish all of it ASAP.
 I see how it works now.
 It's basically number field sieve with reducable polynomials I guess.
 Hmm.
 I need to push hard now.
 The clock is ticking now.
 All the info is there... if I don't finish it someone else will.
 I rather it be me after spending 2.5 years on it.

 Alright..... let me start working on that code now.... the final version...

+ Update: Going to get some sleep.
+With some luck I can upload some PoC code soon.
+Now that I undenrstand it, I can finish it... struggling with depression right now.
+When I started this project I was still living in vancouver, anticipating my move to the US, where everything went wrong.. so many people and places I havnt seen since anymore.
+I don't think I"ll get over it for the rest of my life.
+These people took more from me then they could ever imagine...
+I have to finish this now...

 -----------------------------------------------